 Since the launch of the Plastic Action Centre on Earth Day, Canadians have been submitting their concerns and questions regarding plastics and on the recent announcement made by Government of Canada to ban single-use plastics by 2021.
-Shannon Lavalley, Program Manager at the Recycling Council of Ontario kicks off the first Expert Panel Q&A.
+Read our first round of Q&A below.

 Have a question not listed here?
 Submit a question for the next Q&A!

 Meet our Expert Advisory Panel!
 The Plastic Action Centre has assembled experts from across Canada to answer your questions.
 Meet them here.

 I would like to learn more concrete information about the current state of our local (Cobourg/Northumberland) and province-wide recycling programs.